As you’re shopping for the best Massachusetts car insurance, obtaining at least three insurance quotes is essential.

 Vehicles with Safety Features

-Many policyholders who own vehicles with safety features like lane departure warnings, backup cameras, and park assistance save money on their premiums because they’re less likely to get into an accident.
+Many policyholders who own vehicles with safety features like lane departure warnings, backup cameras and park assistance save money on their premiums because they’re less likely to get into an accident.

 To get the best car insurance in Massachusetts, you need to consider the discounts provided by different insurance carriers.
+Make sure to ask about any available discounts before you receive your car insurance quote.

 Many offer discounts for young drivers with good grades, who put less than the annual average mileage on their vehicles, homeowners, or members with more than one car on their policy.